Diffusion Maps for Embedded Manifolds with Boundary with Applications to PDEs: Applications to Elliptic and Parabolic PDEs

 \subsection{Discrete System}

 Next we describe the linear algebraic systems we obtain after discretization of \eqref{eq:dir_weak}, \eqref{eq:neu_weak}, and \eqref{eq:neu_par_weak}.
-We recall that ${\bf t L}$ and ${\bf D}$ denote the discrete form of the Laplacian (in weak form) and the discretization of the integral over the entire manifold $\mathcal{M}$, respectively.
+Assume that we have $N$ nodes sampled on the manifold, and recall that the $N$-by-$N$ matrix ${\bf \hat L}$ and diagonal $N$-by-$N$ matrix ${\bf D}$ denote the discrete form of the Laplacian (in weak form) and the discretization of the integral over the entire manifold $\mathcal{M}$, respectively.
 Namely,

 We indicate the discrete boundary integral $\int_{\partial\mathcal{M}}$ as